realA10001986/Time-Circuits-Display/README.md

 If this option is unchecked, the TCD publishes "TIMETRAVEL" and the time until the temporal displacement sequence starts is always 5000ms.

-Note: If you have a GPS receiver, a rotary encoder or a Futaba remote control and use those as a source for speed, a time travel is triggered upon hitting 88mph.
+Note: If you have a GPS receiver, a rotary encoder or a Futaba remote control and use either of those as a source for speed, a time travel is triggered upon hitting 88mph.
 In this use case, however, the TCD cannot know if or when a speed of 88mph is actually be reached and therefore not inform other props 5 seconds ahead.
 If this options is unchecked, as a result, there will be a delay of 5 seconds from when the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88mph until the temporal displayment sequence actually starts.
 As this certainly is undesirable, the option should be checked and your HA/MQTT devices should be configured to understand the enhanced TIMETRAVEL commands.

+For detailed timing information, see [here](AddOns.md#synchronized-time-travel-through-hamqtt).

 ##### &#9193; HA controls Fake-Power at startup